On the validity of pre-trained transformers for natural language processing in the software engineering domain: Experiments

 For words that occur in only one of the two vocabularies, we use the tokenizer of the other model to break them down into their respective WordPieces.
 We have presented the results for a small subset of words in Table~\ref{tab:tokenization}.
 As we can see, BERT tokenizes SE domain words inconsistently, e.g. ``bugzilla'' is tokenized into ``bug \#\#zil \#\#la'', but "debug" into ``de \#\#bu \#\#g'', showing that there is no WordPiece for ``\#\#bug''.
 In addition, in-domain abbreviations such as JVM are unknown and broken down into their individual characters.
 In contrast, seBERT breaks down general out-of-domain words into in-domain WordPieces, e.g., ``drama'' into dynamic random-access memory (DRAM) or ``infantry'' into ``inf'' and ``ant''.
 Since the vocabularies are frequency-based, an interesting finding is that ``woman'' is not in the seBERT vocabulary and is tokenized into ``wo \#\#man''.
 This implies that ``woman'' is used less frequently within the domain, highlighting the ethical issues that can arise in machine learning.
 The full lists of out-of-vocabulary words and their tokenizations are available as supplemental material in the seBERT replication repository.

-Since the BERToverflow vocabulary is cased, a direct comparison of the overlap is not feasible.
+Since the BERToverflow vocabulary is cased, a direct comparison of the overlap without further processing is not feasible.
 Instead, we lower case the vocabulary of BERToverflow and remove duplicates.
-Since the vocabulary of BERToverflow is larger than that of (se)BERT, we still cannot directly compute the overlap, because this is a ratio with respect to the vocabulary size.
+Since the vocabulary of BERToverflow is larger than that of (se)BERT,\footnote{We write (se)BERT to highlight that these statements are true for both BERT and seBERT, which have vocabularies of the same size.} we still cannot directly compute the overlap, because this is a ratio with respect to the vocabulary size.
+The larger BERToverflow should contain more words from the other vocabularies (larger ratio), while in turn the smaller the (se)BERT vocabularies should cover a smaller ratio of terms in the BERToverflow vocabulary.
 Instead, we calculate i) the ratio of WordPieces of the (se)BERT vocabulary within the uncased BERToverflow vocabulary and ii) the ratio of uncased BERToverflow WordPieces within the BERT vocabulary.
+Thus, consider the direction of the comparison, when considering ratios.